samuelmcdonald/CSCI4710-HW4/README.md

 # Vampire App

 ## Description
 The Vampire App is a web application designed to classify students as vampires based on certain criteria.
-It uses HTML, CSS, and JavaScript to implement the View, Model, and Controller parts, featuring a pie chart for visualization and TensorFlow.js for an optional decision tree classification.
+It uses HTML, CSS, and JavaScript to implement the View, Model, and Controller parts, featuring a pie chart for visualization.

 ## Features
 - Threshold-based classification
 - Pie chart visualization
-- Selectable data processing methods
-- Upload and display classmate information
+- Input and display classmate information
 - Dynamic updates to visualizations and data table

 ## Technology Stack